• Skip to primary navigation

 Notes

-• Chicken should not sit in marinade for more than 4 hours - citrus marinade is very acidic and will begin to break down the chicken, causing it to become mushy.
+• Don't over-marinate: Chicken should not sit in marinade for more than 4 hours.
+Citrus marinade is very acidic and will begin to break down the chicken, causing it to become mushy.

-• Freezer meals - This recipe is easy to separate into smaller portions and freeze.
+• Prepare ahead: This recipe is easy to separate into smaller portions and freeze.
 After preparing your marinade, separate chicken into freezer-safe bags, pour marinade on top, seal tightly, and freeze.
 Chicken can be thawed in the refrigerator overnight.
-Or, fill a large bowl with hot tap water.
+You can alternatively fill a large bowl with hot tap water.
 Plunge sealed bag of chicken into water and chicken will thaw in about 30 minutes.

-• I highly recommend using a meat thermometer to check your chicken for doneness and to prevent overcooked/dry chicken.
+• Check temperature: Use a meat thermometer to check your chicken for doneness and to prevent overcooked/dry chicken.

-• Bone-in chicken - If using bone-in chicken, your cooking times will increase considerably.
+• Bone-in chicken: If using bone-in chicken, your cooking times will increase considerably.
+Use a meat thermometer to avoid overcooking.

 Nutrition Estimate